-After the workpiece is restored and fixed, proper tests should be selected and operated to check the quality achieved after the maintenance process.
-Of course, these tests are made for the key functional features which are required to be improved/fixed.
-Data are thus collected in order to be analysed.
+After the workpiece has been restored and fixed, proper tests should be selected and carried out to check the quality of the restoration.
+Of course, these tests are made for the key functional features that are required to be improved/fixed.
+Data is thus collected in order to be analysed.

 The data analysis is made by checking that the values of the key functional features are within the designed working intervals.
-If this is not the case, the flow chart indicates the necessity of reconsidering the problem definition and therefore proceeding with a second round as soon as all the functional values are measured within the tolerance range.
-This step is important for a systematic evaluation of a successful maintenance process, which gives an objective evaluation of the result, without drawing on the only operator’s experience.
-Of course, it is therefore fundamental that all the functional features have to be correctly identified in the phase definition.
+If this is not the case, the flow chart indicates the necessity of reconsidering the problem definition and, therefore, proceeding with a second round as soon as all the functional values are measured within the tolerance range.
+This step is important for a systematic evaluation of a successful maintenance process, which gives an objective evaluation of the result without relying only on the operator’s experience.
+Of course, it is fundamental that all the functional features are correctly identified in the phase definition.

-At the end of the process, the protocol suggests to update the QR code with the new data.
-A new life cycle diagram is built, by following the description previously given.
-These data will be the starting point for the next phase of maintenance of the specific workpiece, considering that each component is uniquely defined by a QR code.
+At the end of the process, the protocol suggests that the QR code be updated with the new data.
+A new life-cycle diagram is then built by following the description previously given.
+This data will be the starting point for the next phase of maintenance of a specific workpiece, given that each component is uniquely defined by a QR code.

-In the next Sections 3 and 4 two particular application cases of such approach were described and interconnection among the different protocols are also highlighted.
+In Sections 3 and 4, two specific cases in which this approach has been applied are described and the interconnection between the different protocols is also highlighted.

 SECOND PROTOCOL: TURNING MACHINE CONTROL AND ACTUATION

-By following the approach described in the general case, Section 2, a study case is now discussed concerning the application of turning processes to be made for renovating axisymmetric workpieces.
+By following the general approach described in Section 2, a study case is now discussed concerning its application to turning processes for renovating axisymmetric workpieces.
 The flow chart shown in Figure 6 is made by adapting the theoretical approach of the diagram seen in Figure 5.
-The first steps are the same, and therefore start from the workpiece definition, identification of the key functional features and analysis of the historical data given from the unique QR code.
-To highlight the chart’s interconnections, the same colour (blue) shows those process steps which are mainly the same.
-Conversely, the grey colour characterises those elements which were identified as specific for a turning operation.
+The first steps are the same and, therefore, start with the workpiece definition, identification of the key functional features and analysis of the historical data given by the unique QR code.
+To highlight the chart’s interconnections, the same colour (blue) shows those process steps that are mainly the same.
+Conversely, the grey colour characterises those elements identified as specific to a turning operation.

-Turning is a well-known machining process, which is based on the usage of a horizontal lathe.
+Turning is a well-known machining process that is based on the usage of a horizontal lathe.
 Usually, the processed workpiece has axisymmetric features.
-Several operations can be made by turning, depending on the used tools and process approach, e.g. drilling, cutting, threading and polishing.
+Several operations can be done by turning depending on the tools used and the process approach, e.g. drilling, cutting, threading and polishing.
 The main characteristic of turning processes is that the workpiece is clamped at the machine spindle, which rotates at a set rotational speed.
-The cutting tool is thus making contact with the rotating workpiece, see Figure 7, interacting with the workpiece and generating the so-called chip removal.
+The cutting tool is thus making contact with the rotating workpiece (see Figure 7), interacting with the workpiece and generating the so-called chip removal.